 Includes King’s Nobel lecture and acceptance speech when he won the Nobel Peace Prize in 1964.

 MLK Day of Service

-The PCC Community is invited to participate in Oregon Campus Compact’s 8th annual MLK Day of Service.
+The PCC Community is invited to participate in Oregon Campus Compact’s MLK Day of Service.
 This event brings college students together to learn about the beliefs, life, and work of Dr. Martin Luther King, Jr. One of the largest mobilizations of students on this holiday, this event is organized by a multi-institutional collaborative of educational nonprofits, colleges, and universities.
 Space is limited so early registration is highly recommended!